Metric entropy, n-widths, and sampling of functions on manifolds: Approximation spaces and their metric entropy and -widths

-Notice that we square $\lambda_k$, so that the eigenvalues of the Laplace-Beltrami operator would correspond to $\lambda^2_k$.
-This is only an editorial change of notation to simplify some formulas used later.
 We use the symbols $\lesssim$ when the left-hand side is bounded by a generic positive constant times the right-hand side, $\gtrsim$ is used analogously, and $\asymp$ means that both $\lesssim$ and $\gtrsim$ hold.
-Now, we can summarize the technical assumptions that are related to so-called upper and lower Gaussian bounds on the generalized heat kernel: \begin{definition}[\cite{Chui:2013fk}] Under the above notation, a quasi-metric space $\XX$ is called a \emph{diffusion measure space} if each of the following properties is satisfied: \begin{enumerate}[(i)] \item For each $x\in\XX$ and $t>0$, the closed ball $B_t(x)$ of radius $t$ at $x$ is compact, and there is $\alpha>0$ such that
+Now, we can summarize the technical assumptions that are related to so-called upper and lower Gaussian bounds on the generalized heat kernel: \begin{definition}[\cite{Chui:2013fk}] Under the above notation, a quasi-metric space $\XX$ is called a \emph{diffusion measure space} if there is some $\alpha>0$ such that each of the following properties is satisfied: \begin{enumerate}[(i)] \item For each $x\in\XX$ and $t>0$, the closed ball $B_t(x)$ of radius $t$ at $x$ is compact and

 \item There is $c>0$ such that